urosevic/youtube-channel/readme.txt

 * Video title and description for embedded playlist mode do not work.
 * Removing the YouTube logo from the playback control bar does not work for all videos.
-* Async HTML5 video does not work for 2nd same video on the same page (two YTC blocks set to Async HTML5)
+* Autoplay does not work always

 If WordFence or other malware scan tool detect My YouTube Channel file `youtube-channel.php` as a potential risk because `base64_encode()` and `base64_decode()` functions, remember that we use this two functions to store and restore JSON feeds to transient cache, so potential detection is false positive.

 = Credits =

-* For playing videos in lightbox we use enhanced [Magnific Popup](https://github.com/dimsemenov/Magnific-Popup).
+* For playing videos in lightbox we use [Bigger Picture](https://github.com/henrygd/bigger-picture).
-* Initial textdomain adds done by [dimadin](https://profiles.wordpress.org/dimadin/).
-* Federico Bozo reminded me to fix z-index problem

 = Shortcode =